Fiddle Leaf Fig plants (Ficus lyrata) are known for their large, glossy leaves that make a bold statement in any room.

 However, a few simple solutions can help get your Fiddle Leaf Fig back to its healthy self in no time!

-Why Are My Fiddle Leaf Fig Leaves Drooping and How Can You Fix It?
+Why Are My Fiddle Leaf Fig Leaves Drooping and How To Fix It?

 Fiddle Leaf Figs are one of the most popular houseplants for a reason: they’re stunning.

-But even the most beautiful plants can have problems, and drooping leaves is a common issue with Fiddle Leaf Figs.
+But even the most beautiful plants can have problems, and drooping leaves are a common issue with Fiddle Leaf Figs.

 To revive your Fig plant and bring those leaves back to their upright position, it’s essential first to understand why the leaves are drooping in the first place.